Hajival/AdGuard/README.md

 ## Aspects 🗒

-I personally:
+I personally do not use:

-* Use no Apple products or services
+* Apple products or services
-* Use no social media sites
+* Social media sites
-* Use no online shopping sites
+* Majority of online shopping sites

+I personally use:

+* Microsoft products
-* Live in Australia
+* Ubuntu
+* Some Australian specific stores

+Take the above into account and that I live in Australia.
 The whitelist reflects those facts.

-Check the whitelist first to see if it suits your needs.
+👀 Check the whitelist first to see if it suits your needs.

 ## Updates 👩‍💻